kwaldenphd/python-structured-data/README.md

 Steps 84-86 in the lab procedure provide sample code and additional considerations for loading a JSON file in Python.

+- In the JSON example in the lab, we loaded a single string of JSON, which means we use the `json.loads()` function.
+- When loading a JSON file (or file-like object), we would need to use the `json.load()` argument.

 Q14: What challenges did you encounter for Q12 and Q13?
 How did you address or solve them?

+Q15: Include a link to your Replit project.

 # Lab Notebook Questions